Getting Started

 question here is deciding whether or not you want to take the plunge and

-replace sysvinit immediately, or whether you want to test first.
+immediately, or whether you want to test first.

 The brave will want to configure the source such that the executable parts are placed on the root filesystem and the data parts (man pages, etc.) are in the usual places.

-./configure --prefix=/usr --exec-prefix=/ --sysconfdir=/etc --enable-compat=sysv
+./configure --prefix=/usr --exec-prefix= --sysconfdir=/etc

 Everyone else will prefer to install it under an alternate prefix like

-/opt/upstart.
+.
 You will need to boot with an alternate

-kernel command-line such as init=/opt/upstart/sbin/init.
+kernel command-line such as init=/opt/upstart/sbin/init

-./configure --prefix=/opt/upstart --sysconfdir=/etc --enable-compat=sysv
+./configure --prefix=/opt/upstart --sysconfdir=/etc

 Job Definitions